tharunkumartk/tharun-kumar-v1/content/projects/brainfeed.md

   - Firestore/GCP
   - Pinecone
   - Data Pipelines
-summary: "iOS app with hyper-personalized news summaries from reputable sources powered by a multi-armed bandit recommendation system.
+summary: "Hyper-personalized news summaries from reputable sources powered by a multi-armed bandit recommendation system.
 It's on TestFlight!"
 ---
 Twitter has been my go-to source for tech and startup news for the last two years.
 Not because it’s perfect, but because it’s fast — the recommendation algorithm catches things in near real-time, and you get not just the facts, but also people’s raw reactions.
 For a while, that was exactly what I wanted.